Cacsjep/acap_missing_features_pub/docs/img_sdcard.md

 #### Viewing Images

 - **View Images:**
     Specify a date and time range in the **From** and **To** fields.
 - **Search:**
     Click the search button (magnifying glass icon) to load thumbnails of images captured in that timeframe.
 - **Grid Columns:**
     Adjust the grid layout to see more or fewer images per page.
 - **Pagination:**
     Use the page numbers to navigate through all snapshots.
 - **Zoom and Download an Image:**
     Hover over an image with your mouse to reveal the zoom and download buttons for that image.

 ---

+!!! info

+    The video generator uses images that have been “searched or viewed” in the **View Images** section.
+Ensure the time range includes the snapshots you want in your video.

 #### Generating Videos

 - **Selecting Images:**
     The video generator uses images that have been “searched or viewed” in the **View Images** section.
 Ensure the time range includes the snapshots you want in your video.
 - **Video Generation Settings:**
     - **FPS:** Frames per second for the resulting video (1–60).
     - **Width / Height:** Dimensions of the output video (e.g., 1280×720).
     - **HTTPS Requirement:** Video encoding requires a secure connection (HTTPS).
 If you see a warning, reload the camera interface over HTTPS.
 - **Convert to MP4:**
     Click **Convert to MP4** to generate your timelapse or video file from the selected snapshots.
 The video will be created and made available for download.

-> **Note:** Video generation is completed entirely in the browser; no video is stored on the device.
+!!! quote

+    Video encoding requires a secure connection (HTTPS).
+If you see a warning, reload the camera interface over HTTPS.